AdobeDocs/workfront.de-DE/help/quicksilver/planning/records/configure-automations-to-create-records.md

 </table>
 -->

-## Automatisierung in Workfront Planning konfigurieren
+## Configure an automation in Workfront Planning

-Sie müssen in Workfront Planning eine Automatisierung für einen Datensatztyp konfigurieren, bevor Sie ihn zum Erstellen von Objekten verwenden können.
+You must configure an automation for a record type in Workfront Planning before you can use it to create objects.

 {{step1-to-planning}}